cosc-2030-sp-2019/lab07-frederickwittman95/Frederick-Wittman_HelpSheet.md

 ### 10. What is the drawback for the great speed of the bit-array data structure?

-One drawback is that bit-array are inefficient at storing sparse sets (sets that do not have many elements compared with their range).
+One drawback is that bit-arrays are inefficient at storing sparse sets (sets that do not have many elements compared with their range).
 Another drawback is that accessing individual elements can be time consuming and difficult to code in some languages.